TalariaSoftware/ncmanager-help/committees/add-members.md

 Also, do not appoint too many board members to your committee.
-Your bylaws will probably prevent you from having a majority of a quorum of the board on any single committee.[^bylawsboardmembers] This is to prevent the committee from deciding how the board is going to decide an issue before it has been discussed in a board meeting.
+Your bylaws will probably prevent you from having a majority of a quorum of the board on any single committee.[^bylawsboardmember] This is to prevent the committee from deciding how the board is going to decide an issue before it has been discussed in a board meeting.